Newest Gun Dog Trainers

 About Bird Crazy Gun Dogs

-We are a gun dog training facility in Portage Wisconsin. specializing in young retrivers flushers and pointers.
-We provide affordable profesional full time training for the hunters buddy.
+We are an upland gun dog training facility located in Portage Wisconsin. specializing in young retrievers, flushers, and some Pointing breeds.
+We provide affordable professional full time training for the hunters buddy.
 Visit us at www.birdcrazygundogs.com .
 Give us a call we would like to talk about your dog.

 Dog Training Available